-Law of demand holds good when "other things remain the same".
-It means factors influencing demand, other than the own price of the commodity are assumed to be constant.
+The law of demand holds good when "other things remain the same".
+It means factors influencing demand, other than the price of the commodity are assumed to be constant.

-No change in the price of related goods.

-No change in the income of the consumer.

-No change in the tastes and preferences of consumers.

-The consumer does not expect any change in the price of the commodity in the near future.
+- 1) No change in the price of related goods. - 2) No change in the income of the consumer. - 3) No change in the tastes and preferences of consumers. - 4) The consumer does not expect any change in the price of the commodity soon.